 There are three main components needed for making this easy flag cake recipe: the cake, the whipped topping and the decorations.
 Here’s what you’ll need:

 • For the cake.
-You’ll need either a yellow or white box cake mix.
+Since we’re starting with a yellow or white box cake mix, you can skip the usual baking staples like flour, sugar, salt or vanilla extract—most of the work is already done for you!
 My personal favorite for this recipe is Betty Crocker’s® Super Moist White Cake Mix (15.25 ounces) (not sponsored).
-To make the cake extra flavorful and moist, ignore the ingredient instructions on the box and instead stir the cake mix with 3 large eggs, 1/2 cup sour cream, 1 cup cold milk and 1/2 cup melted butter.
-You won’t believe how good this cake tastes — truly bakery style!
+To make the cake extra flavorful and moist, ignore the ingredient instructions on the box and instead stir the cake mix with 3 large eggs, 1/2 cup sour cream, 1 cup cold milk and 1/2 cup melted unsalted butter.
+You won’t believe how good this version tastes — truly bakery style!

 • Whipped topping.
-Instead of a heavy frosting, this flag cake is topped with a vanilla pudding and Cool Whip mixture that is light and airy.
-I really prefer this type of topping over frosting because it’s light and not overly sweet.
+Instead of a heavy frosting, we’re topping this with a vanilla pudding and Cool Whip mixture that is light and airy.
+I really prefer this type of topping over frosting because it’s fluffy and not overly sweet.

-I’m pretty fond of this flag cake as-is, but there are lots of tasty ways to get creative with this patriotic dessert.
+We’re pretty fond of this flag cake as-is, but there are lots of tasty ways to get creative with this Fourth of July dessert.
 Here are a few ideas:

 • Homemade cake.
-Since this flag cake is made with a box cake mix, it’s pretty effortless, but you can always substitute your favorite homemade cake recipe.
+Since this recipe is made with a box cake mix, it’s pretty effortless, but you can always substitute your favorite homemade cake recipe.
+This is my favorite homemade vanilla cake and it works in a 9×13-inch pan.

 • Buttercream frosting.
-I’m a huge fan of the whipped topping because I love that it keeps this summer cake from being too heavy, but if you prefer a vanilla buttercream or even cream cheese frosting that will totally work.
-Make your own or use store-bought.
+I’m a huge fan of the whipped topping because I love that it keeps this summery dessert from being too heavy, but if you prefer a vanilla buttercream or even cream cheese frosting, that will totally work.
+Make your own icing or use store-bought.

 • Use raspberries.
 If you prefer raspberries over strawberries, rows of raspberries can be used to make the stripes.